ArielAsh1/Genetic-Algorithm/README.md

 1. Clone the repository to your local machine:
 2. Navigate to the project directory
 3. Run the program: GeneticAlgorithm.py
 4. Follow the prompts to choose the algorithm type (0 for classic, 1 for Darwinian, 2 for Lamarckian) and provide the required inputs.

+IMPORTANT NOTE: The code assumes that you have the following files in the working directory folder: enc.txt: a text file to decipher. dict.txt: a text file containing dictionary words from the English alphabet. letter_Freq.txt and letter2_Freq.txt: text files containing the frequencies for each letter and letter pairs in the English alphabet.

 ## Algorithm Types